 The former New London United Church that now houses The Table Culinary Studio was built in 1953 through the generous donations of its members and supporters.
 In recognition of that community commitment, every effort has been made to preserve the building’s distinctive architectural features and to honour its origins, creating a true wow factor.

 Exposed trusses and streams of natural light radiating through stained glass windows establish a leisurely atmosphere of relaxation.
 The original pulpit built by Marshall Constable has been incorporated into the new upper level of the building, providing a focal point for speakers addressing guests at private functions.
 Our 12-foot long harvest table was built by local artisan Todd Woodside using 140-year-old attic boards salvaged from a nearby home.
 A custom-built spiral staircase leads up to the church tower and a cozy Cookbook Nook for a quiet moment or conversation.
 The side garden is home to our outdoor cookhouse, affectionately called "The Sideboard", it is the hub of our outside experiences where you can take in the pastoral landscape view that must be seen to be fully appreciated – a panorama for photographers and artists.

 Prince Edward Island is known for its gentle, friendly atmosphere.
 It is also a place where family traditions remain alive and well.
 Our Island is a place where friends and family continue to gather around the kitchen table regardless of reason, regardless of season.
 That sense of gathering and belonging is what we strive to achieve when you visit us.

-At The Table Culinary Studio, we’ll introduce you to traditional PEI recipes and the latest culinary innovations, always with a sense of humour.
+During our Culinary Classes, we’ll introduce you to traditional PEI recipes and the latest culinary innovations, always with a sense of humour.
 We’ll explain the effect and impact of each ingredient and answer any questions you may have.
 We’ll guide you step-by-step through cooking techniques as you produce your own meal of authentic food… made almost entirely of ingredients produced and harvested right here on our beautiful Island.